AlexandrSokolov/java_language/collections/sets/faq.sets.md

 search, insertion, and removal all have complexity of O(log N).
 Their compelling advantage for concurrent use is that they have efficient lock-free insertion and deletion algorithms, whereas there are none known for binary trees.

+### `Collections.newSetFromMap` vs. `CopyOnWriteArraySet` vs. `ConcurrentSkipListSet`

+- `ConcurrentSkipListSet` - the second supports the methods of NavigableSet
+- `CopyOnWriteArraySet` don’t use it in a context where you were expecting many searches or insertions.
+  But iteration costs O(1) per element, and it provides thread safety without adding to the cost of read operations (using `copy-on-write` algorithm)
+- the set view provided by `Collections::newSetFromMap` with `ConcurrentHashMap` - the default choice, on efficiency grounds

 ### Comparing Set Implementations